 Microsoft Azure Active Directory ships with many features.
 After we choose our Azure AD license, we’ll get access to some or all of the following features for our organization based on our chosen licence.

 - Enterprise users — Azure AD user management services helps to manage license assignment, access to apps, and set up delegates using groups and administrator roles.
+If you want more information, see this article.

 - Application Management — Manage our cloud and on-premises apps using Application Proxy, single sign-on, the My Apps portal (also known as the Access panel), and Software as a Service (SaaS) apps.
+To learn more, see this article.

 - Azure AD Authentication — In Azure Active Directory (Azure AD), authentication involves more than just the verification of a username and password.
 Following are the service provided by Azure AD Authentication.